cburbridge/blang/README.md

 - type safe overhaul, unify checks
 - better parse errors
 - add debug tracing with .loc and .file directives
+- call func with string literal direct

 ## Clean
 - no need for global strings to go into ro data too

 ## Core
+- floats
 - or & and operation
-- floats
 - structs
 - bit operations

 ----------

 # Done
+DONE   calling functions with floats
-DONE  fix:  intialise with e.g u8|99| - not a const when not a stack var DONE fix:  assign var to a var
+DONE :  check stack alignment - its going to be bad DONE  fix:  intialise with e.g u8|99| - not a const when not a stack var DONE fix:  assign var to a var
 DONE  get printf working